seanmerron/Retirement-Roadmap/README.md

   -  Amazon has a subscribe and save program where you can get 15% off on items you order on a reoccurring basis.
 This is awesome for diapers, wipes, pet food and random pantry items.
 However, make sure to keep an eye on the item prices, sometimes items go up without warning.
   -  Use sites like Honey, PriceBlink, CamelCamelCamel to find coupon codes and recommend sites with lower prices.
 -  Stretch your groceries thin.
 Don't go back to do a major shop until every item in your pantry and freezer is accounted for.
 If you make a meal, think of something creative with the leftovers but don’t cook the next meal until the leftovers are gone.
 This will reduce waste and teach you to be creative and maybe enjoy cooking.
+-  If you find yourself wasting leftovers, stop making extra!
+Split your groceries up into smaller portions and freeze them to cook a smaller amount each time.
+For example, if you can't eat a whole pork loin cut half of it into pork chops and freeze for a later time.
 -  Meal planning doesn't work for me and usually takes way too much time and I prefer just buying what's on sale and coming up with creative frugal meals from there.
 -  Eat meals using your fresh groceries first and your dried/canned foods later to reduce waste.
 -  Start a neighborhood garden.